 The PET brain scan requires a small amount of radioactive material called a tracer, which is given through a vein in the arm.
 This tracer travels through blood and is absorbed by the brain and your body.
 The absorption process usually takes about 1 hour.

 Since the tracer “attaches” itself to the glucose, when highlighted under a PET scanner, it allows doctors to see how the brain is working and expending energy as well as see if there are any abnormalities.
-Abnormal results from a PET brain scans may be due to Alzheimer’s disease, dementia, brain tumor, epilepsy or movement disorders (such as Parkinson’s disease).
+Abnormal results from a PET brain scans may be due to Alzheimer’s disease, dementia, traumatic brain injury, brain tumor, epilepsy or movement disorders (such as Parkinson’s disease).